 Thinking about getting a pair of bunnies or expanding your current furry family?
 It's a terrific idea!
 Rabbits are social animals and naturally live in big groups.
 Once you have seen multiple rabbits snuggling and kissing, you will never want to have only one rabbit again.
 Rabbits, who travel, board or visit the vet together, are less stressed than single rabbits who experience these events alone.
 Single rabbits tend to be more lonely, even if surrounded by people or other animals.

 We have nearly a hundred rabbits ready to go to their forever home right now.
 All of our available bunnies are spayed or neutered, and range in age from a few months to seniors.
-Call or email us to inquire about our adoption services at (818) 988-4488 or .
+Call or email us to inquire about our adoption services at (818) 988-4488 or email@example.com.